There are no active games at the beginning.

 My goals are:

-A large dictionary: with 133375 Dutch words and a possibility for app users to report or add new words.
+A large dictionary: with over 276000 English words and a possibility for app users to report or add new words.

 Fair play: there is no pay to win in my game, i.e. it is not possible to buy blank tiles or hints.
 It is not possible to swap tiles and perform a move at the same time either.